NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ### url

 `url` is a String channel, but on later TV's (>2016) it will not fill in the url for you.
-It will launch the browser, you can then use a rule to read the url 9from the channel0 and use the `keyCode` channel to enter the URL.
+It will launch the browser, you can then use a rule to read the url (from the channel) and use the `keyCode` channel to enter the URL.
 Bit of a kludge, but it works.

-The `sourceApp` channel will show `Internet` 9if configured correctly) and sending `""` to the `surceapp` channel will exit the browser.
+The `sourceApp` channel will show `Internet` (if configured correctly) and sending `""` to the `surceapp` channel will exit the browser.
 You can also send `ON` to the `stopBrowser` channel.

 ### stopBrowser

 `stopbrowser` is a Switch channel.
 Sending `ON` exits the current app, sending `OFF` sends a long press of the `KEY_EXIT` button (3 seconds).

-## WOL

-Wake on Lan is supported by Samsung TV’s after 2016.
-The binding will attempt to use WOL to turn on a TV, if `power` (or `artMode`) is commanded ON.
-This only works on TV's after 2016, and has some quirks.

-* Does not work on TV's <2016
-* Does not work on hardwired ethernet connected TV's **if you have a soundbar connected via ARC/eARC**
-* Works on WiFi connected TV's (with or without soundbar)
-* May need to enable this function on the TV

-You will have to experiment to see if it works for you.
-If not, you can power on the TV using IR (if you have a Harmony Hub, or GC iTach or similar).

 ### Power

 The power channel is available on all TV's.
 Depending on the age of your TV, you may not be able to send power ON commands (see WOL).
 It should represent the ON state of your TV though.

-#### Frame TV's
+## Frame TV's

 Frame TV's have additional channels.
 **NOTE:** If you don't have a Frame TV, don't link the `art` channels, it will confuse the binding, especially power control.

-##### artMode:
+### artMode:

 `artMode` is a Switch channel.
 When `power` is ON, `artMode` will be OFF.
 If the `artMode` channel is commanded `OFF`, then the TV will power down to standby/off mode (this takes 4 seconds).
 Commanding ON to `artMode` will try to power up the TV in art mode, and commanding ON to `power` will try to power the TV up in ON mode, but see WOL limitations.